 How to Increase Oxygen in Fish Tanks?
 (Permanently)

 As you already know reasons for low oxygen and the impact of low oxygen on your fish.
-Therefore, solve the causes and try to maintain proper oxygen level all the time.
+Therefore, solve the causes and try to maintain proper oxygen levels all the time.
 Below are the six ways to increase the oxygen level permanently.

 Solving overcrowding will help you tremendously; follow the proper guideline for stocking.
 You should find what would be the ideal number of fishes for your aquarium.